 Investing in Innovation

 Our concentration of brainpower, research institutions and venture capital and our well-educated workforce put Massachusetts at the center of the global innovation economy.
-Governor Patrick’s 10-year, $1 billion Life Sciences Initiative has invested over $200 million of state resources to generate nearly a billion dollars in new private investment and thousands of new jobs.
-WE have the #1 life sciences supercluster in the United States.
-Massachusetts invests more in energy efficiency than any other state in the US.
-Thanks to our investments in the clean tech sector, we have seen solar energy installments increase by 30 fold and wind energy installments increase by 10 fold since 2007.
+Governor Patrick’s 10-year, $1 billion Life Sciences Initiative has invested over $300 million of state resources to generate nearly a billion dollars in new private investment and thousands of new jobs.
+A report released by the Boston foundation in March 2013 found that over the last 10 years the state's life sciences cluster has created jobs in Massachusetts at a faster pace than any other industry sector in the Commonwealth.
+The report also found the since 2008, Massachusetts has eclipsed all other competitor states in the rate of life sciences job creation.
+Massachusetts has eclipsed all other competitor states in the rate of life sciences job creation.
+Massachusetts also invests more in energy efficiency than any other state in the US.
+Thanks to our investments in the clean tech sector, we have seen solar energy installments increase by 71 fold and wind energy installments increase by 31 fold since 2007, and recently announced a new solar energy goal of 1,600 MW installed by 2020.

 In the area of workforce training and education, the legislation includes $5 million for the Workforce Competitiveness Trust Fund, which prepares Massachusetts residents for new jobs in high-demand occupations and which helps to close the middle-skills gap and create seamless pathways to employment.